ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 - A regular user and a special schema in the Forgejo database for the Prometheus metrics exporter.

-Let's do it all in one initializer shell script:
+You can do it all in one initializer shell script:

 1. Create an `initdb.sh` file in the `configs` directory: